DealerDotCom/thrift/contrib/thrift-maven-plugin/README.md

             </exclusions>
         </dependency>

-That's it! `mvn clean install` and you should have some shiny new generated classes under `target/generated-sources/thrift/`.
+That's it!
+Put your thrift files in `src/main/thrift`, run `mvn clean install` and you should have some shiny new generated classes under `target/generated-sources/thrift/`.

 Configuration Options
 ---------------------